pereznetworks/TD-Project7/README.md

     this site is built using Node.js and Express Framework

-# Featuring Project 1 thru 6
+# Featuring Projects 1 thru 6

     Step 1A: make sure we have a live link for each "front-end" project